accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Open the **Control Center**.
 1. Check that the screen orientation is not locked in the platform settings ([see official documentation](https://support.apple.com/fr-fr/guide/iphone/iph3badf94ec/ios)).
-1. Display the application and toggle the terminal between landscape and portrait mode.
+1. Display the application and toggle the device between landscape and portrait mode.
 1. Check that
 	- that the application can be used in both orientations, i.e. that the elements of the application are repositioned so that they can be read;
 	- that the content available in one orientation is still available in the other orientation (directly or by activating an additional component, for example).